vivaria/edisonrul.ing/docs/source/cards/i/interdimensional-warp.md

 ### Card Rulings

-●“Interdimensional Warp” targets the monster you control and your opponent’s monster with A-Counter(s).
+*   “Interdimensional Warp” targets the monster you control and your opponent’s monster with A-Counter(s).